LikhithSP/QuickDrop/README.md

-# SnapdropX
+# QuickDrop

-SnapdropX is a modern file and text sharing web application built with Next.js and Supabase.
+QuickDrop is a modern file and text sharing web application built with Next.js and Supabase.
 It allows users to easily share files and text snippets using temporary links.

 ## Features